quinn0823/apple-siri-voice-navigation/README.md

 - Română (România) - Ioana (îmbunătațită)
 - Dansk (Danmark) - Siri (Stemme 1)
 - Dansk (Danmark) - Siri (Stemme 2)
-- Your Wishes
+- Your Requests

 ## Usage

-1. Click **Mods** on Tittle Screen to open Mod Manager.
+1. Click **Mods** on the Title Screen to open the Mod Manager.
-2. Double click **Apple Siri Voice Navigation** to active this mod.
+2. Double-click **Apple Siri Voice Navigation** to active this mod.
 3. Open **Options**.
-4. Go to **Audio ＞ Voice Navigation ＞ Language and voice** and select a voice you like.
+4. Navigate to **Audio ＞ Voice Navigation ＞ Language and voice** and select a voice you like.

 ## Compatibility